 “Not until I have had a chance to speak with you.
 I can literally outwait you.
 I am eternal.
 I have watched mountains grow.
 I watched as your Sun came to be.
 For me that was just another Tuesday.
 Do you really believe that you possess the ability and understanding to compel my departure?”

 The mug in my hand cleared the intervening space in less than a second.
 I played baseball in college and I coach the high school baseball team.
-I may not no much, but I know how to throw.
+I may not know much, but I know how to throw.
 He tipped his head slightly to the side, and reached up and caught the mug by its handle.

 “Blackberry Sage.
 Good choice.
 I prefer a good black tea, I do like to stick to a singular motif, but an herbal tea is a lovely treat.
 So, may we now try and start our conversation?”